Sarthak9838/Sarthak-Bags/README.md

 # Sarthak-Bags
-Dummy website for buisness used basic CSS.
+Dummy website for buisness used HTML and intermediate CSS.